What is Residual Risk?

 As a residual risk example, you can consider the car seat belts.
-Initially, without the seatbelts, there were a lot of deaths and injuries due to accidents.
-After the seat belts were installed in the cars and made mandatory to wear by the law there was a significant reduction in deaths and injuries.
-However, still there are injuries and deaths by the accidents even after the driver wears these seat belts, this could be said as a residual risk.
-The seat belts have been successful in mitigating the risk but some risk is still left which is not captured that is why there are deaths by accident.
+Initially, without seatbelts, there were a lot of deaths and injuries due to accidents.
+After the seat belts were installed in the cars and made mandatory to wear by the law, there was a significant reduction in deaths and injuries.
+However, there are still injuries and deaths by the accidents even after the driver wears these seat belts; this could be said as a residual risk.
+The seat belts have been successful in mitigating the risk, but some risk is still left, which is not captured; that is why there are deaths by accident.

 How companies try to Mitigate Risks?

-The Companies deal with risk in four ways.
-While the Company tries to mitigate risks by any of these ways, there is some amount of these risk generated.
+Companies deal with risk in four ways.
+While the Company tries to mitigate risks in any of these ways, there is some amount of these risks generated.
 These four ways are described in detail with residual risk examples:

 #1 – Avoid the Risk